 EDUC 2120.
 Exploring Socio-Cultural Perspectives on Diversity.
 This course is designed for students to examine (a) the nature and function of culture; (b) the development of individual identities and group cultural identity; (c) systems of privilege, power, and oppression; (d) definitions and implications of diversity; (e) the influences of sociocultural factors on learning, development, and pedagogy; and (f) the foundations and applications of social justice education.
 A minimum of 20 hours of field experience in a setting chosen by the instructor is required.
-Prerequisites: Completing or exempting Support-level ENGL and completing EDUC 2110 with grade of C or higher (an overall GPA of 2.5 is recommended).
+Prerequisites: Completing EDUC 2110 with grade of C or higher (an overall GPA of 2.5 is recommended).
 3-0-3

 EDUC 2130.
 Exploring Learning and Teaching.
 This course is intended to explore key aspects of educational psychology through an examination of learning, behavioral, and developmental theories and processes and an initial survey of the application of these theories to enhance the learning of students in a variety of educational settings and contexts.
 A minimum of 20 hours of field experience in a setting chosen by the instructor is required.
-Prerequisites: Completing or exempting Support-level ENGL and completing EDUC 2110 with grade of C or higher (an overall GPA of 2.5 is recommended).
+Prerequisites: Completing EDUC 2110 with grade of C or higher (an overall GPA of 2.5 is recommended).
 3-0-3